AhmadShaiq159/elbhack/README.md

 # elbhack
-This website is created and developed by Shaiq by using HTML and CSS.
-Inspired by CWH.
+This website was created and developed by Shaiq using HTML and CSS.